jiahaoqi1/ISQA-3420/Use Cases.md

 + Developer: To provide the relevant file and package information

 **Preconditions:**
-+ Relevant file/package is in the SPDX database
++ Relevant file/package is in the License and Vulnerabilities database
 + Proper project information has been provided

 **Main Success Scenario:** Manager receives accurate license and vulnerability information for the requested project packages